 To the extent permitted by law:

-Despite any termination, you agree to pay our fees, expenses and disbursements, together with GST, incurred up to termination and for any work we are required to do in relation to the matter after termination.
-Further, the provisions of these terms relating to reliance, confidentiality and ownership of information, files, limitation of liability and governing law shall continue to apply after termination.
+Despite any termination, you must pay us for what we provide, and all expenses we have incurred, up to the date of termination.
+Further, the provisions of these terms relating to reliance, confidential information, intellectual property, files, limitations of liability and governing law will continue to apply

 We shall not be liable to you for any delay or non-performance of our obligations arising from any cause beyond our reasonable control.
 In the event of our being so delayed or prevented from performing our obligations, we shall give you notice in writing as soon as reasonably possible.
 Further, we shall resume performance of our obligations as soon as reasonably possible after the removal of the cause of the delay or prevention.

-These standard terms, together with our engagement letter, constitute the entire agreement between us, and supersede any previous terms of engagement or letter.
+These standard terms apply to any current instruction, and to any future instruction, whether or not we send you another copy.
 We can change these standard terms.
 Our current standard terms are available on our website www.anthonyharper.co.nz

 Our engagement shall be governed by the laws of New Zealand, and both of us agree to submit to the exclusive jurisdiction of the New Zealand courts.